-Nathan Loeser - Founder of Hahn Loeser & Parks
+Nathan Loeser - Co-Founder of Hahn Loeser & Parks

 10214 Lake Shore Boulevard

-In 1920, Loeser, along with Edgar Hahn, established Mooney, Hahn, Loeser & Keough, that became Hahn, Loeser, Freedheim, Dean & Wellman in 1985.
+In 1920, Loeser left the Grossman firm to establish along with Edgar Hahn, Mooney, Hahn, Loeser, Keough, and Freedheim, which in 1985 became Hahn, Loeser, Freedheim, Dean & Wellman in 1985.
 The firm joined with Parks, Eisele, Bates & Wilsman.
 Hahn Loeser & Parks, with approximately 65 lawyers, became Cleveland’s 8th largest law firm.

 Loeser was elected to Bratenahl Village Council in 1938 and served 11 years until he resigned in 1949.

 Beatrice died on February 8, 1930, at age 51.
-Nathan died on June 30, 1953, and buried alongside Beatrice in Mayfield Cemetery.
+Among the oldest practicing attorneys, Nathan died on June 30, 1953, and was buried alongside Beatrice in Mayfield Cemetery.

 They had two children: Mary Ann, born on April 26, 1918, and Charles Nathan, born on May 26, 1922.
 Both attended Bratenahl School through the eighth grade.
 Mary went on to Hathaway Brown School, and Charles went on to University School.